Lanchu2hen9/CCLanchuBlog/posts/Fourththeenth-blog.md

 ## Task 2:

 Both for efficiency and AT2 I am going to be creating what I imagine the sound for AT2 to be.
 I'm going to be referring/studying this [Samples](https://blog.science.family/250409_web_audio_api_samples).
-The interactive sound design experiment is [here.](#)

 This is the idea if I explained it very poorly earlier in this post.
 ![AT2, Sound design idea](AT2-Sound-Idea.jpg)